bunnyhawk/rhigdon-blog/src/posts/operational-excellence-part-1.md

 ## Mitigation

-Before discussing mitigation, it's critical that everyone in the rotation has access to, and an understanding of, the code they oversee.
-They should have it installed and ready for local development.
-This may seem obvious, but it's often overlooked.

-Additionally, on-call personnel should be able to push code to production in off-hour hotfix situations.
-This may require adjusting permissions in emergency scenarios, potentially bypassing standard code review, merging processes, skipping longer-running tests, or other deployment steps that could slow release.

 If a new feature is causing issues and your team uses feature flags, the quickest mitigation strategy is to toggle that flag.
-However, other factors like database updates or poorly gated code could complicate this process.
+However, other factors like database schema updates or poorly gated code could complicate this process.

 When toggling a feature flag isn't viable, there are two primary strategies for handling incidents: rolling back code or fixing it forward.
 Rolling back reverts the system to a previous, functional state.
 It can be quick but might also undo recent updates.
 Fixing it forward involves identifying and correcting the current problem without reverting.
 This may take more time but is typically a more sustainable solution as it directly addresses the issue.
 The choice between these strategies depends on the incident's severity, the system's complexity, and the available troubleshooting and repair resources.